 In 2016, we created the Accumulate scholarship for one participant to study Creative & Digital Media at Ravensbourne.
 This year, the Accumulate Scholarship was awarded to Sam Adesanya, previously resident at North London YMCA Hostel, now living in independent accommodation, working at The Picturehouse in Crouch End and a student at Ravensbourne – a true Accumulate success story.

-In 2017, there will be three Accumulate scholarships available to the Accumul8 participants to continue their creative learning, change their lives and become a student at university.
+In 2017, four Accumulate participants were awarded Accumulate scholarships to continue their creative learning, change their lives and become a student at university.

 Sam Adesanya, October 2016